How to create arrows in HTML and CSS: a complete guide with examples

 Which method to choose to build HTML arrows

-- Navigation → HTML + CSS + JS
+• Interactive navigation → HTML + CSS + JavaScript with <button>

-There is no single correct solution, but the most appropriate one for each case.
+There is no single correct solution, but rather the most suitable one for each context of use.

 Conclusion

-Building HTML arrows is an excellent example of how well-used HTML and CSS can replace images and icons.
-With a few borders, pseudo-elements, and some practice, you can create arrows that are flexible, scalable, and perfectly integrated into any web design.
+Building arrows in HTML is an excellent example of how well-applied HTML and CSS can replace images and external icons.
+With just a few borders, pseudo-elements, and some practice, you can create flexible, scalable, and perfectly integrated CSS arrows in any web design, without depending on external libraries or adding unnecessary weight to the page.

 I agree to receive announcements of interest about this Blog.